S0orax/Wordgrid/README.md

 ## What is it ?

 Wordgrid is an online game made with web technologies (Javascript / HTML / CSS).
-The rules are simple, you have a grid of character, the goal is to linked this letter to find a word.
-When the grid is empty, you win the level and you can pass in other level.
+The rules are simple, you have a grid of letters, the goal is to link those letters to find a word.
+When you found one, letters which are on top fall down.
+ When the grid is empty, you win the level and you can go to the next one.

 ## How to play